AIP GEN 3.3

 - Meteorological Information for Aircraft in Flight (VOLMET).

-At aerodromes specified in ERSA the normal operational information required by aircraft before take-off or landing is broadcast automatically and continuously either on a discrete frequency, or on the voice channel of one or more radio navigation aids.
+At aerodromes specified in ERSA the normal operational information required by aircraft before take-off or landing is broadcast on a discrete frequency, or on the voice channel of one or more radio navigation aids.
 The broadcast may be pre-recorded or computerised.

 When control zones are deactivated the ATIS may be used to broadcast operational information of an unchanging nature.
 This information may include the CTAF PAL frequency, preferred runways and noise abatement procedures.
 It may also include the expected reopening time of the tower.
 Pilots are encouraged to monitor the ATIS outside the normal hours of the tower.